x0rsw1tch/dotcms-velocity/dotcms-dev-standards.md

 ## Widget Instances

-- Avoid using the container's built-in Velocity variable generator
+- _Avoid_ using the container's built-in Velocity variable generator
-- DO Use `$ContentIdentifier` in a `$dotcontent.find()` to get full access to the ContentMap Object as well as the underlying abstracted Classes.
+- _Do_ Use `$ContentIdentifier` in a `$dotcontent.find()` to get full access to the ContentMap Object as well as the underlying abstracted Classes.

 ### Example
 ```